Backroads Trip Leaders: FAQs & Answers

 - Why are these positions presented as seasonal?
 Is year-round work available?

 We present the job as seasonal because most work is April - October in Europe, May - September in the United States, and June-September in Canada.
-So, in your first year of employment as a Trip Leader, you will be considered "seasonal" with the opportunity to qualify for year-round employment in subsequent years.
-Seasonal employees typically work six months of the year and their season ends by October.
+In your first year of employment as a Trip Leader, you will be considered "seasonal" with the opportunity to qualify for year-round employment in subsequent years.
+Seasonal employees typically work six months of the year and their season ends around October.
 Although we strive to provide winter employment for Trip Leaders and Trip Prep Specialists, we cannot guarantee trip-leading work through the winter/spring, and this is generally only available for those in their second year of employment and beyond.
 If you possess the appropriate language skills, you may be eligible to work winter trips in Latin America, Asia and Northern Africa and will be promoted to either extended seasonal status, or year-round status.
 Winter trips are awarded on the basis of performance and language skills, while also taking into account seniority.

 - Do you have part-time Trip Leader positions?